Tabletop Light Fastness Tester TF421

-According to the AATCC 16 standard, the AATCC blue wool standard samples is the first choice for all testing procedures.
+According to the AATCC 16 standard, the AATCC blue wool standard samples are the first choice for all testing procedures.
 However, for different test procedures, the fading degree of the AATCC blue wool standard samples may be inconsistent.

 In the experience of known discoloration, any suitable textile material can be used as reference material.
 The reference material must be selected and confirmed by both partners and exposed to the sun at the same time as the test sample.

 In general, the test requires at least 3 identical sample and comparison standards to ensure the accuracy of the data.
-Cut the sample according to the size requirements and the warp/weft of the fabric, mark each sample with a durable label.
+Cut the sample according to the size requirements and the warp/weft of the fabric, and mark each sample with a durable label.
 Fix the sample and the reference object in the frame to ensure that their surfaces are the same distance from the light source, and prevent the sample from pressing too tightly on the surface when the cover is used.

-The standard method for testing the light-color fastness has the following three methods: the sunlight experiment method, the xenon arc lamp test instrument method and the carbon arc lamp test instrument method.
+The standard method for testing the light-color fastness has the following three methods: the sunlight experiment method, the xenon arc lamp test instrument method, and the carbon arc lamp test instrument method.
 The sunlight method is closest to reality, but it is difficult to adapt to modern production management because of its long test period and inconvenient operation.
-Therefore, the latter two methods, which are less time consuming and easier to operate, are often used in practical work.
+Therefore, the latter two methods, which are less time-consuming and easier to operate, are often used in practical work.
 Although the artificial light source used by the latter two methods is close to the sun, the results of the test will be affected because of the difference between the spectrum of the light source and the difference of the spectra of the various light sources.
 In case of any dispute, still, take the sunlight method as the mainstay.

 [contact-form-7 id="16355" title="Inquiry"]